 The Cheltenham Badlands are located in Caledon, Ontario on the south east side of Olde Base Line Road, between Creditview and Chinguacousy Roads.

 How do you get to Cheltenham Badlands from Toronto?
 From Highway 401 Westbound, take the exit for Highway 410 towards Brampton.
 Continue on Hurontario Street to Olde Base Line Road in Caledon and turn left.
 The parking lot is on Olde Base Line Road.

 How do you get to Cheltenham Badlands from west of Mississauga?
 From Highway 403 Eastbound, take the exit for Highway 410 towards Brampton, continue on Hurontario Street to Olde Base Line road in Caledon and turn left.
 The other option that I used driving from Southeast Oakville is taking Erin Mills Parkway and Mississauga Road all the way north to Olde Base Line Road and turning right – a few minutes slower but a nice country drive.

 Visiting the Cheltenham Badlands

 Dogs are permitted but must be on leash at all times.
 Portable Toilets are available in the parking lot.
-Large vehicles such as RVs are not permitted due to parking restrictions.
+Large vehicles such as buses and RVs longer than 35 ft cannot be accommodated.